yugabyte/yugabyte-db/docs/content/stable/drivers-orms/python/yugabyte-psycopg2-reference.md

 To use the driver, pass new connection properties for load balancing in the connection string or in the dictionary.

-To enable uniform load balancing across all servers, you set the `load_balance` property to `true` or `any` in the Connection string or dictionary, as per the following examples:
+To enable uniform load balancing across all servers, you set the `load_balance` property to `true` or `any` in the connection string or dictionary, as per the following examples:

 - Connection String